 I have a hard copy.

-Okay, we've now we've now looked.
+Okay, we've now looked.

-It is by the way, that's a true statement.
+It is, by the way, that's a true statement.

 It's been documented.